-What is the difference between a Virus Signature Database update and a Program Component Update (PCU)?
+What is the difference between regular ESET product updates and Program Component Updates (PCUs)?

 Your ESET product is designed to function as an extensible framework.
 There is a base product, the engine, which consists of the kernel service and some other components such as filter drivers.
 The user interface and the online help files are also components of the base product.